 During his time on the Revs’ coaching staff, Roy mentored several talented goalkeepers and helped them each achieve success in the professional ranks.
 In addition to coaching former Revs goalkeeper Matt Reis in his pursuit of MLS longevity and success, Roy helped Bobby Shuttleworth establish himself as one of the league’s premier goalkeepers since his debut in 2010.
 In 2016, Roy’s guidance helped Brad Knighton start a career-high 13 matches, including six wins.

-Roy joined the Revolution after 10 years as the assistant coach/goalkeepers coach for both the men’s and women’s soccer teams at the University of Mobile (Ala.), his alma mater.
-During his tenure in Mobile, Roy was also a member of the Region III goalkeeping staff since 2003, and head coach for the Port City Futbol Club, where he also served as the academy's director.
-Additionally, Roy served as the Puerto Rico National Team's goalkeepers coach in its preparations for the 2010 FIFA World Cup.
+Roy joined the Revolution after 10 years as the assistant coach/goalkeepers coach for both the men’s and women’s soccer teams at the University of Mobile in Alabama, his alma mater.
+During his tenure in Mobile, Roy was a member of the Region III goalkeeping staff.
+He also served as the Puerto Rico national team’s goalkeepers coach in its preparations for the 2010 FIFA World Cup.

 In addition to his various coaching positions, Roy spent five years as a player-coach in the United Soccer League (USL) with the Syracuse Salty Dogs (2003) and the Virginia Beach Mariners (2004-07).
 Roy played collegiately at the University of Mobile from 1997-99.
 In his final season in 1999, Roy garnered all-conference, all-region, and All-American honors.
 He also played five seasons in the Premier Development League (PDL) with the Jackson Chargers (1998-99), Des Moines Menace (2000), and the Spokane Shadow (2001).
 Roy holds a USSF “A” License and Level I and II NSCAA Goalkeeping Licenses.